Skillshare Review: Worth It for Freelancers & Creatives?

 Pros

-Large course library with a strong focus on creative and entrepreneurial skills
+Large course library focused on creative and entrepreneurial skills

 What we like less: